Inalco in the media

 - France culture, February 12, Cultures Monde - Avec le Kazakhstan, se poser en alternative aux impérialismes

-Anna Leyloyan-Yekmalyan, lecturer in Russian and Caucasian art history, spoke on:
+Anna Leyloyan-Yekmalyan, senior lecturer in Russian and Caucasian art history, spoke on:

-- Chaîne Youtube Civilnet, February 11, Azerbaijan continues the destruction of Armenian heritage every day
+- Youtube channel Civilnet, February 11, Azerbaijan continues destruction of Armenian heritage every day

 Vanessa Van Renterghem, professor in History of the Medieval Arab-Muslim World, spoke on:

-- Chaîne Youtube Histoire en jeux, February 11, What was Baghdad like in the 9th century?
+- Youtube channel Histoire en jeux, February 11, What was Baghdad like in the 9th century?
 A video game tour

 Marie-Caroline Saglio-Yatzimirsky, professor of South Asian anthropology, spoke on:

-- Info Migrants, February 10, African migrants: "These people face institutional and psychological violence", according to a psychologist
+- Info Migrants, February 10, African migrants: "These people face institutional and psychic violence", according to a psychologist

-- RFI, February 10, Migrants: Avicenne hospital receives African migrants with severe psychological disorders
+- RFI, February 10, Migrants: Avicenne hospital receives African migrants with serious psychological disorders

-- Questions internationales, February 9, North Caucasus, a sensitive strategic region hit by war - Jean Radvanyi
+- International Issues, February 9, North Caucasus, a sensitive strategic region hit by war - Jean Radvanyi

 Leila Koochakzadeh, lecturer in Modern History and Geography from Iran, spoke on: